ozthe2/ozthe2.github.io/_posts/2023-06-04-automate-registry-with-powershell_pt2.md

 PowerShell empowers system administrators and IT professionals to simplify the management of the Windows Registry.
 With the `New-OHRegistryKey`, `Set-OHRegistryKey`, and `Remove-OHRegistryKey` functions, you can effortlessly create, modify, and remove registry keys and values.
 These functions provide error handling, ensuring a smooth and reliable experience when working with the Registry in PowerShell.

+You can get the functions from my github repo here: https://github.com/ozthe2/MyPowerShell/tree/main/Registry

 Harness the power of PowerShell and streamline your Windows Registry management today!

 ---